xopto/pyxopto/docs/html/_sources/source/mcml/examples/reflectance_optical_probes.rst.txt

 The Monte Carlo simulator objects
 ---------------------------------

-Four Monte Carlo simulator objects :py:class:`~xopto.mcml.mc.MC` are constructed corresponding to different detectors defined above with the same layers and sources.
+Four Monte Carlo simulator objects :py:class:`~xopto.mcml.mc.Mc` are constructed corresponding to different detectors defined above with the same layers and sources.
 The fourth simulator is also passed a surface layout constructor, which describes the realistic top probe-medium interface.
 Finally, termination radius is set for each simulator object to 1 cm.

 .. code-block:: python